-Arthur Dease has an important story to tell, these first world war letters are an excellent eyewitness account of WW1 and Edwardian times.
+Arthur Dease has an important story to tell, these first world war letters are an excellent eyewitness history of WW1 and the Edwardian period.
 World War 1 Letters home from the front lines, letters from behind the lines, letters from the trenches and letters from the home front in London.

-Each generation sees the war from a different perspective; history is always reinterpreted, but Arthurs WW1 letters home tell the story of the moment.
+Each generation sees the war from a different perspective; history is always reinterpreted, but Arthurs Edwardian era and WW1 letters home tell the story of the moment.

 Arthur also travelled around the world and sent a large number of letters home during the period 1892-1920.
 I have also published some of those from the USA, South America, and Australia.
 I try to add new items regularly.
 These letters also show a fascinating glimpse into the privileged world of an Edwardian gentleman and a picture of the lost pre-WW1 world.